Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the common CPU components and their function

-• Understand how common characteristics of CPUs affect their performance
+• Understand how common characteristics of CPUs affect their and the device’s performance

 • Understand the hardware components that make up computer systems, and how they communicate with one another and with other systems

-• Understand how instructions are stored and executed within a computer system
+• Understand how instructions are stored within a computer system

 Computer Programming